See the Florida Fish & Wildlife Conservation Commission’s Daily Sample Map.

 A red tide is a harmful algae bloom caused by a higher-than-normal concentration of a microscopic algae.
 In saltwater marine environments along Florida’s west coast and elsewhere in the Gulf of Mexico, the species that causes most red tides is Karenia brevis, often abbreviated as K. brevis.
 The naturally-occurring phenomenon has been documented in the southern Gulf of Mexico as far back as the 1700s, and along Florida's Gulf coast in the 1840s.

 As red tide blooms approach coastal areas, breaking waves can cause the toxins to mix with airborne sea spray.
 People in coastal areas can experience varying degrees of eye, nose, and throat irritation.
-When a person leaves an area with a red tide, symptoms usually go away.
+When a person leaves an area with red tide, symptoms usually go away.
 People with severe or chronic respiratory conditions such as asthma or chronic lung disease are cautioned to avoid areas with active red tides.

 Status of Public Beaches in Unincorporated Hillsborough County